IDMNYU/IDMPEDALS/docs/pedals.md

 As with the Wah effects above, this effect uses both an LFO and, optionally, an envelope follower to adjust the actual effect, which is simply a gain control using a <b>*</b> operator.
 The LFO is a **cycle** operator driven by a **phasor** that can be shaped through a gain stage into a **clip** operator; this shapes the waveform according to **knob5_shape**.
 The envelope follower takes the input signal and converts it into a smooth representation of the input gain using the **abs** and **slide** operators.
 The intensity of the tremolo effect illuminates **led2** on the Daisy Petal board.

 Tremolo effects are among the oldest special effects for instruments, with [tremulant](https://en.wikipedia.org/wiki/Tremulant) effects on organs as far back as the 18th Century.
+Modern tremolo pedals are often categorized as *modulation* effects (alongside flangers, phasers, etc.) but we consider them here alongside other dynamics processors as algorithms that modify the volume of a signal.

 </details>